Károly Klette

-Károly Klette, in German: Karl Klette von Klettenhof (18 October 1793, Dresden – 26 June 1874, Budapest) was a court painter and graphic artist; specializing in landscapes, still-lifes and vedute.
+Károly Klette (German: Karl Klette von Klettenhof; 18 October 1793, Dresden – 26 June 1874, Budapest) was a court painter and graphic artist; specializing in landscapes, still-lifes and vedute.
 He had two famous sons; the economist, Károly Keleti and the painter, Gusztáv Kelety.

 Biography

 His father was a clerk in the court of the Electorate of Saxony.
 He displayed an aptitude for art at an early age and began his studies immediately upon finishing his primary education.
 Following some initial work in Dresden, he moved to Prague, then completed his studies in Vienna.
 A few years later, he went to Hungary and found employment with the noble Zichy family.
 He became well known at the court of Archduke Joseph, Palatine of Hungary, and later taught art to Joseph's son, the future Archduke Stephen.

 It was around this time that he became acquainted with the Sánthó family and, through that connection met his wife, Johanna Bayer.
 They had three children; two sons, mentioned above, and a daughter, Franciska, who became the wife of János Hanzély (1821-1899), a Royal Counselor.
 He was appointed a court painter in 1832.